viam-modules/queue-estimator/README.md

 ### wait-sensor
 - sampling_period_s: this is how long to "look back" for in order to make a decision based on average crowdedness over this time period.
 - n_samples: how often to poll the underlying vision service within the sampling_period_s.
 - valid_regions: the underlying cameras and regions of interest within the respective camera scenes the vision service detector should use.
+The minimum and maximum X and Y values should each be between 0 and 1.
 - count_threshold: the corresponding string associated with the count for one sample. the value is the upper-bound of the trigger count.
 Anything below this number will be give the associated string label.
 - detector_name: the underlying vision service detector to use
 - chosen_labels: what are the labels  and confidence scores of the underlying vision service that should count towards the count.